-- The trees growing along the public streets and in Compared to the median values of five town benchmark communities used in the Sample Urban Statewide Inventory (Davey Resource Group 2009), Pendleton's benefit per tree of \$120.80 is more than the benchmark of \$52.31, and Pendleton's benefit per capita of \$85.67 is more than the benchmark of \$17.21. - The assessment found that stormwater management benefits provided by Pendleton's trees returned management comprises 43% of the annual benefits provided by the inventoried trees.
+- The trees growing along the public streets and in Compared to the median values of five town benchmark communities used in the Sample Urban Statewide Inventory (Davey Resource Group 2009), Pendleton's benefit per tree of \$120.80 is more than the benchmark of \$52.31, and Pendleton's benefit per capita of \$85.67 is more than the benchmark of \$17.21. - The assessment found that stormwater management benefits provided by Pendleton's trees returned unquantifiable.
+However, by using extensive scientific the greatest value to the community.
+Stormwater management comprises 43% of the annual benefits provided by the inventoried trees.
 The Town's public trees intercepted over 5.8 million gallons of rainfall, which equates to a savings of \$157,228 in stormwater management costs. - In addition to stormwater management savings, trees also play a major role in energy conservation and property value increases.
 The Town's trees mitigate the use of energy by \$80,166, compromising 22% of the annual benefits. - The Town's public trees improve economic growth through aesthetics by \$91,926, compromising 25% of the annual benefits as well. - Carbon and air quality contributions are also important and provide an annual benefit of \$15,230 (10% of the total benefits).